prattyanil/phoenix/BrowserAutomation_GEB/readme.md

 Scope of Improvements :

-- Building a centralized properties file for config and variable definations
+- Building a centralized properties file for config and variable definitions
-- Cleanup functions for deleting test registrations from DB
+- Parametrization and optimization of the helper functions
-- Parametrization and optiization of the helper functions
+- Modules can be defined for recurring functions and can be reused across pages